 When clients need the intense physical and functional restoration that Work Hardening offers, but do not appear to have psychosocial barriers to recovery, Work Conditioning is appropriate.
 Work Conditioning can be physically and functionally just as intense as Work Hardening, and is structured to meet each client’s individual needs.
 The main difference between Work Hardening and Work Conditioning is that Work Conditioning clients do not participate in weekly group sessions with our psychologist, and do not require the more intense monitoring of psychosocial barriers that might prevent success in the program.

 We have found that the best way to evaluate a person’s endurance is to observe him or her in a work-like environment for several days.
-For this reason our Functional Capacity Evaluation is three days long.
+Capacity Evaluation is three days long.
 After a 2 hour baseline assessment, during which we determine client’s maximum capabilities, the client returns for 2 consecutive days of endurance testing, 8 hours per day.

 The activities tested during the two, 8-hour days can be very specific to a particular job or can answer a specific referral question.
 We spend a great deal of time prior to the evaluation making sure we understand the job requirements, the critical physical demands, and the question(s) we are being asked to answer.
 We can also perform a more generic evaluation if no particular job goal is identified or we are being asked to identify general abilities.
 The evaluation can be tailored to either the spine or to the upper or lower extremities.
 Because of the cumulative nature of most upper extremity injuries, our evaluation is particularly well-suited for these types of injuries, because we observe the client for two, full, 8-hour days.

 Advantages to the Saunders Functional Capacity Evaluation include: